Title II weapons: Antique firearm

 An antique firearm is excluded from NFA regulation if it is "not likely to be used as a weapon" and is not a machine gun or destructive device.
 It must have been manufactured before 1899:

 Note that a firearm manufactured before 1899 is an antique by nature of production date.
-A replica is of the same status provided it is either a muzzle loader, uses non-fixed ammunition (such as pinfire), or custom ammunition not commercially produced (such as conversion cartridges).
+A replica is of the same status provided it is either a muzzle loader, uses non-fixed ammunition (such as pinfire cartridges), or custom ammunition not commercially produced (such as conversion cartridges).
 Note that ATF has not defined "commercial production" for quantities of ammunition to qualify as "readily available".

 Restrictions

 The ownership of Title II weapons is not illegal, but is heavily regulated at both the State and Federal level.
 Numerous federal restrictions are imposed on the ownership of NFA firearms, including an extensive background check initiated by the applicant's local police department or Sheriff's office.
 In most states, certification of the local background check is discretionary ("May-Certify"), meaning the law enforcement agency charged with initiating the background check may deny certification of the background check either arbitrarily or for reasons unrelated to the information obtained from the background check, or refuse to accept applications to start the background check process.
 Some states have passed "Shall-Certify" legislation requiring local law enforcement agencies to process and certify applications for those who pass the initial background check.
 A few states completely outlaw private citizens from obtaining NFA Title II weapons ("No-Certify").

 Federal law imposes a $200 tax on manufacture or certain transfers of an NFA firearm, and a requirement for registration under the NFA.
 Generally, for the manufacture of NFA items, ATF Form 5320-1 must be submitted to the ATF.
-For the transfer of a NFA item (from a person or entity lawfully entitled to transfer it (Class 3 dealer) to oneself, or an entity (Gun Trust or LLC), the ATF Form 5320-4 must be submitted to the ATF.
+For the transfer of a NFA item from a person or entity lawfully entitled to transfer it (Class 3 dealer) to oneself, or an entity (Gun Trust or LLC), the ATF Form 5320-4 must be submitted to the ATF.
 There is a lower, $5 transfer tax for weapons that fit in the definition of "Any Other Weapon" (AOW).
 Any violation of the NFA is a felony punishable by a fine of up to $250,000 and up to 10 years in prison, and any firearm involved is forfeit.

 Of NFA firearms (silencers, machine guns, short barrel rifles, short barrel shotguns, any other weapon (AOW) and destructive devices) machineguns are the most restricted.
 Since 19 May 1986, no new machineguns can be registered for private ownership.